 Learn how Azure ExpressRoute is used with Office 365 and how to plan the network implementation project that will be required if you are deploying Azure ExpressRoute for use with Office 365.
-Azure ExpressRoute is not required or recommended for Office 365 except where mandated to use direct networking for regulatory purposes or where a network assessment for Skype for Business connectivity requires it (Media Quality and Network Connectivity Performance in Skype for Business Online).
+Infrastructure and platform services running in Azure will often benefit by addressing network architecture and performance considerations.
+We recommend ExpressRoute for Azure in these cases.
+Software as a Service offerings like Office 365 and Dynamics 365 have been built to be accessed securely and reliably via the Internet.
+Accordingly, we only recommend ExpressRoute for these applications in specific scenarios.
 You can read about Internet performance and security and when you might consider Azure ExpressRoute for Office 365 in the article Network connectivity to Office 365.

 Note: If you want to enable Microsoft Peering for use with Azure ExpressRoute for Office 365 you need to work with your Microsoft Sales Account Team to review and approve the request.
 Until your Azure subscription has been approved, attempting to enable Microsoft Peering will return an error message.